-- 19. With regard to article 14 ("security requirements and incident notification"), the Presidency noted that those Member States, where a national practice of voluntary notification has achieved satisfactory cooperation between stakeholders and public authorities, would prefer the Directive to build on this experience.
+- 18. With regard to article 14 ("security requirements and incident notification"), the Presidency noted that those Member States, where a national practice of voluntary notification has achieved satisfactory cooperation between stakeholders and public authorities, would prefer the Directive to build on this experience.
 Other Member States question whether in addition to this, requirements for mandatory reporting should be introduced.
 All Member States agree that further clarification is needed as regards the various notification requirements, which exist under various pieces of EU legislation.
-In view of the above, the Presidency would recommend that the following approach be considered further: - The Directive could set out mandatory reporting requirements in case of incidents having a significant cross-border impact involving several Member States. - In case of internal incidents with a limited impact, Member States should have flexibility to determine, in accordance with article 2, whether and how to report at a national level. - The Directive should set out the parameters for determining the impact of (sector-specific) incidents but it would be up to the Member States on the basis of those parameters to decide whether a specific incident should be reported. - Member States should have flexibility on the modalities for reporting to sector-specific competent authorities and/or to the national "single contact point".
+In view of the above, the Presidency would recommend the following approach: - The Directive could set out mandatory reporting requirements in case of incidents having a significant cross-border impact involving several Member States. - In case of internal incidents with a limited impact, Member States should have flexibility to determine, in accordance with article 2, whether and how to report at a national level .

-- 20. Regarding article 15 ("implementation and enforcement"), and based on the views from delegations, the Presidency proposes that: - The Directive should provide sufficient scope for national solutions with the aim to involve the private sector more than currently proposed, e.g. with regard to security audits, development of technical capabilities, training courses, etc. - The Directive should make provision to also allow, where appropriate, for multiple, sector-specific competent authorities, which also have implementation and enforcement responsibilities. - 21.
-As regards the issue of "standardisation" under article 16, the Presidency concludes that a redrafting of this article needs to be considered further. - 22.
-Regarding article 17 ("sanctions") and paragraph 2 in particular, further consideration is needed in order to further clarify the link between the NIS Directive and the forthcoming Data Protection Regulation. - 23.
-Finally, the Presidency noted that delegations wish to come back at a later point in time on the "transposition period" and the "entry into force" (articles 21 and 22) and that the finalisation of ANNEX I regarding the scope tasks and requirements of CERTs and of ANNEX II regarding the sectors and entities to be covered in an "exhaustive" or "indicative" list will need to be revisited later, subject to the negotiations on the substance of the articles of the proposal.
+- The Directive should set out the parameters for determining the impact of (sector-specific) incidents but it would be up to the Member States on the basis of those parameters to decide whether a specific incident should be reported. - Member States should have flexibility on the modalities for reporting to sector-specific competent authorities, which, in turn, may report to the national "single contact point". - 19.
+Regarding article 15 ("implementation and enforcement"), and based on the views from delegations, the Presidency proposes that: - The Directive should provide sufficient scope for national solutions with the aim to involve the private sector more than currently proposed, e.g. with regard to security audits, development of technical capabilities, training courses, etc. - The Directive should make provision to also allow, where appropriate, for multiple, sectorspecific competent authorities, which also have implementation and enforcement responsibilities. - 20.
+As regards the issue of "standardisation" under article 16, the Presidency concludes that delegations do not see an immediate need for a redrafting of the article. - 21.
+Regarding article 17 ("sanctions") and paragraph 2 in particular, further consideration is needed in order to further clarify the link between the NIS Directive and the forthcoming Data Protection Regulation. - 22.
+Finally, the Presidency noted that delegations wish to come back at a later point in time on the "transposition period" and the "entry into force" (articles 21 and 22) and that the finalisation of ANNEX I regarding the scope tasks and requirements of CERTs ANNEX II regarding the sectors and entities to be covered in an "exhaustive" or "indicative" list will need to be revisited later, subject to the negotiations on the substance of the articles of the proposal.